dblock/tcx/README.md

 - **Read & Write** - Parse existing TCX files and generate new ones
 - **Type-Safe API** - Idiomatic Ruby objects for all TCX types
 - **Extension Support** - Garmin's ActivityExtension v2 for speed, cadence, power, and steps
-- **Distance Unit Conversions** - Built-in conversions to kilometers, miles, feet, and yards
+- **Distance & Speed Conversions** - Built-in conversions for distance and speed/pace metrics
 - **Round-Trip XML** - Parse and regenerate identical TCX files
 - **Comprehensive Documentation** - YARD documentation for all classes and methods